lucasbarrosomk6/disco/bible/my_manual.md

    - List of files written
    - Last update timestamp for each file
    - Additional metadata as needed
+8. Update relevant job notes in this manual after completing the documentation task

 ## Testing Job